Global Surface Temperature Anomalies

 What version of the ERSST analysis is currently being used?

-When was the use of the ERSST version 3b implemented?
+When was the use of the new ERSST version implemented?

-The transition to the new ERSST version (3b) occurred in November 2008.
-The Climate Monitoring Branch began using the updated merged land-ocean dataset for the July 2009 State of the Climate Report.
-The changes were previewed in the May and June 2009 State of the Climate reports to caution users.
+The transition to the new ERSST version (5) occurred in June 2019.
+The Climate Monitoring Branch began using the updated the merged land-ocean dataset (also known as the NOAAGlobalTemp data set) for the May 2019 State of the Climate Report.

 Why use temperature anomalies (departure from average) and not absolute temperature measurements?